Personal Finance

-An emergency fund kicks in for many unexpected life events, and you will thank yourself many times over for reading this article.
-Think of an emergency fund as your own personal "go-bag" that we've all seen in the movies—a cash box locked away in a bank saved for the climax of the plot.
-Or, for most of us, an extra couple of lines on our mobile banking app.
+An emergency fund comes in handy for many unexpected life events, and you will thank yourself many times over for setting one up.
+Think of an emergency fund as your financial safety net.
 Ultimately your emergency fund should be enough to cover most emergency expenses and basic needs for several months (i.e., housing, food, utilities, childcare, medical costs).

 If you are looking for some convincing to start your emergency fund, here are a few reasons to push you along your way.